rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Thanks to [Thomas Baruchel for this idea on tail recursion](https://stackoverflow.com/questions/13591970/does-python-optimize-tail-recursion).
-If users are aware that their domain code is tail-recursive, then they may call it as follows instead of through $\Upsilon$.
-In Scheme, tail recursion is the default, but in Python and Schemulator, users must manage tail recursion explicitly.
-This isn't a terrible issue, tail-calls are lexically obvious, so users should always know.
-Clojure does likewise, where users must explicitly write `loop` and `recur`.
-In any event, domain code can always be called via the proper $\Upsilon$, the one that knows the actual argument count.
+If users are aware that their domain code is tail-recursive, then they may call it via `LOOP` instead of via $\Upsilon$.
+In Scheme, detection of tail recursion is automatic.
+In Python and Schemulator, users must manage tail recursion explicitly.
+This isn't a terrible issue.
+Tail-calls are lexically obvious, so users should always know.
+In Clojure, there is precedent.
+Users must explicitly write `loop` and `recur`.
+In any event, domain code can always be called via the proper $\Upsilon$, the one that knows the count of business parameters.

 +++

 We imitate Clojure's names `loop` and `recur`.
-The thing that looks like "P" below is Greek Capital Rho for "recur." `LOOP3` has the same signature as $\Upsilon3$; it takes domain code as its sole argument.
+The glyph that looks like "P" below is Greek Capital Rho for "recur." `LOOP3` has the same signature as $\Upsilon3$; it takes domain code as its sole argument.
 Names in user code should not collide with P B if users remember that they should [avoid Greek in user code](#greek).
 As with $\Upsilon$, Rho and `LOOP` must know their argument counts.
 That's OK for now (TODO: reconsider).

 ```{code-cell} ipython3
 class TailCall(Exception):